3L0C/wk/README.md

 # Display key chords in a `wks` file.
 wk --key-chords my_key_chords.wks

 # Try to pre-press keys 'C-c', and 'x'.
-Both options work the same.
-wk --press 'C-cx'
 wk --press 'C-c x'

 # Transpile the key chords in a `wks` file and print a properly
-# formated `key_chords.def.h` header to stdout.
+# formated `config.h` header to stdout.
 wk --transpile my_key_chords.wks

 # Read script from stdin